-Planning a family trip but wondering how to handle your child’s sleep routine?
-Learn 7 smart ways to maintain your child’s sleep schedule on vacation.
-This is a sponsored post written by me on behalf of Regalo.
-All opinions are 100% mine.
+Planning a family trip but wondering how to maintain your kids’ sleep routine?
+Learn how to handle your child’s sleep schedule on vacation.

 I had been planning our family trip, down to the sites to visit, the restaurants to eat, and the rental house we’d stay.
 But as much as I had planned for what we’d do once we got there, I realized I hadn’t considered my kids’ routine, particularly their sleep schedule.

-Even now, I work hard to keep a nap and bedtime routine at home, so much so that my kids hardly sleep anywhere else.
+Even now, I work hard to keep a normal bedtime routine at home, so much so that they hardly sleep anywhere else.
 You know those pictures of kids who fall asleep in the middle of eating a bowl of spaghetti?
-That would never happen to mine.
+That would never happen to them.

-Because my kids—other than the occasional car ride—can only sleep in their beds.
+Because—other than the occasional car ride—they only sleep in their beds.

-How to maintain your child’s sleep schedule on vacation
+How to handle your child’s sleep schedule on vacation

 If you’re planning a trip with your family, follow these tips to avoid ruining your child’s sleep schedule on vacation: